varunkhurana07/varunkhurana07.github.io/_pages/about.md

 ---

-**My long-term vision is to build a foundation world model for behavior that understands how human preferences evolve over time, continuously learns from experience, operates from limited behavioral signals and provides interpretable insights that practitioners can trust.**
+**My long-term vision is to build behavior models that understand how human preferences evolve over time, continuously learn from experience, operate from limited behavioral signals and provide interpretable insights that practitioners can trust.**

+*Read more about my [research background and vision](/research/).*

 ---